United States men's national rugby union team: Stadiums and attendance

 The Eagles do not have an official home stadium.
 Boxer Stadium in San Francisco was the unofficial home of the Eagles from 1996 to 2000, hosting 12 of their 17 test matches.
 The Eagles also played several of their home games at Infinity Park in Glendale, Colorado.
 The Eagles played a home match against a Tier 1 nation every June from 2012 to 2014, in front of large crowds at BBVA Stadium in Houston, Texas.
-Since 2012, the Eagles have played at other MLS stadiums, such as Talen Energy Stadium in Philadelphia and the Dignity Health Sports Park in Los Angeles.
+Since 2012, the Eagles have played at other MLS stadiums, such as Talen Energy Stadium in the Philadelphia area and the Dignity Health Sports Park in the Los Angeles area.
 The Eagles play some of their less high-profile matches at smaller soccer venues.
+Three of the largest attendances for international rugby matches on U.S. soil did not involve the United States national team.
+61,500 watched Ireland defeat New Zealand 40–29 at Soldier Field on November 5, 2016.
+61,841 watched the All Blacks defeat Ireland in the rematch at Soldier Field in 2025.
+68,173 watched the Springboks beat the All Blacks at M&T Bank Stadium in 2026.

 Below is a table of USA Eagles matches played in the U.S. in which the attendance was greater than 10,000 fans: